albanobattistella/dictationbridge-docs/dictationBridge.md

 ### What it takes to use DictationBridge

 * A computer running Windows 7, 8, 8.1 or 10, including server versions.
 * A microphone (built-in or external, including USB, Bluetooth and others).
+An external microphone coupled with an external sound card is best for maximizing recognition accuracy.
 * A sound output device (such as speakers, wired or wireless headsets and so on).
-* A screen reader of your choice (at the time of this writing, DictationBridge supports NVDA 2016.3 and JAWS 17 or any later versions of these screen readers).
+* A screen reader of your choice (at the time of this writing, DictationBridge supports NVDA 2017.4 and JAWS 17 or any later versions of these screen readers).
-* A dictation software (Windows Speech Recognition or a licensed version of Dragon version 15 or higher).
+* A speech-recognition  solution  (Windows Speech Recognition or Dragon version 15 or higher).

 ### Installing screen readers